 Heartrate monitoring logged stress levels and participants completed the Incredibly Short Profile of Mood States (ISPOMS) questionnaire.
 Both the physiological responses and subjective questionnaire answers were triangulated, confirming that the PEL-2 set up was a robust method of measuring stress and mood as signifiers of hedonic wellbeing.
 However, feedback concerning presence highlighted that participants negatively reviewed their ability to view beyond the lateral and vertical coverage of projected media.
-Moreover, the audio quality was deemed too basic, and the room considered overly dark (necessary due to the low ambient light projectors) (Baldwinet al., Haven Tang, Gill, Morgan & Pritchard, 2021).
+Moreover, the audio quality was deemed too basic, and the room considered overly dark (necessary due to the low ambient light projectors) (Baldwin et al., 2021).

-Next, an outside simulation at optimal fidelity (staged with sound, olfactory, temperature, air movement and accompanying props) was observed alongside a matched real environment to establish the capability of the PEII-2 to convince users of environmental realism (Figure 7 & Figure 8).
-This Ecological validity study was developed by the UCD-R group to establish the 'relative validity' (the extent to which a virtual environment induces a parallel experience to that found in the field) of the PEL-2.
-If participants responded and behaved in PEL-2 as they did in the field, then the PEL-2 would have induced 'absolute validity' of presence, or 'being there.'
-Consequently, this would indicate that the set up has a prominent level of ecological validity (Gordon, 2021).
+Next, an outside simulation at optimal fidelity (staged with sound, olfactory, temperature, air movement and accompanying props) was observed alongside a matched real environment to establish the capability of the PEL-2 to convince users of environmental realism (Figure 7, and 8).
+This Ecological validity study was developed by the UCD-R group to establish the relative validity (the extent to which a virtual environment induces a parallel experience to that found in the field) of the PEL-2.
+If participants responded and behaved in PEL-2 as they did in the field, then the PEL-2 would have induced absolute validity of presence, or being there.
+Consequently, this would indicate that the setup has a prominent level of ecological validity (Gordon, 2021).

-Figure 7.
-(Gordon, 2021): PEL-2 condition.
+Figure 7: PEL-2 condition (Gordon, 2021).

-Figure 8.
-(Gordon, 2021): Field condition.
+Figure 8: Field condition (Gordon, 2021).

-Gordon's (2021) study applied the non-invasive process of heart_rate monitoring to provide a physiological indicator of presence (Meehan, 2001) and help substantiate relative validity (Deniaud, Honnet, Jeanne & Mestre et al., 2015).
-However, heart_rate monitoring cannot measure the quality of the involvement (Duffy, 1962).
-To address this limitation, the Face validity response (Kassab et al. 2011) and the Positive and Negative Affect Schedule (PANAS) questionnaires (Watson, Clark & Tellegan et al., 1988) were used to supplement physiological data to discover the quality of participant involvement, and hence measure the level of presence (Guger et al., 2005; Dillon, Keogh, Freeman & Davidoff et al., 2000).
-Face validity questions are recognized as a means of measuring 'presence' and allow interpretation of validity in a simulated environment, regardless of the medium used (Witmer & Singer, 1998; Kassab, 2011).
-PANAS is used to capture participant's 'emotional state' triggered by the different environmental conditions.
+Gordon's (2021) study applied the non-invasive process of heart rate monitoring to provide a physiological indicator of presence (Meehan, 2001) and help substantiate relative validity (Deniaud et al., 2015).
+However, heart rate monitoring cannot measure the quality of the involvement (Duffy, 1962).
+To address this limitation, the Face validity response (Kassab et al., 2011) and the Positive and Negative Affect Schedule (PANAS) questionnaires (Watson et al., 1988) were used to supplement physiological data to discover the quality of participant involvement, and hence measure the level of presence (Guger et al., 2005; Dillon et al., 2000).
+Face validity questions are recognized as a means of measuring presence and allow interpretation of validity in a simulated environment, regardless of the medium used (Witmer & Singer, 1998; Kassab et al., 2011).
+PANAS is used to capture participant's emotional state triggered by the different environmental conditions.

 The study's heartrate data suggested that relative validity had been achieved for PEL-2.
 However, concerning recreating context, the Face validity data differed significantly as the PEL-2 environment did not absolutely replicate, nor induce the exact sense of presence as the field environment.
 It was identified that this result was because participants compared the PEL-2 as an identical replication of the real world.
 Nonetheless, participant responses to the PANAS questions demonstrated an improvement, with the PEL-2 achieving relative validity because the environment replicated enough likeness to the field environment to elicit certain emotions that were similar in both testing scenarios.
-Positively, participants commented that they felt 'surrounded' and immersed in the PEL-2 environment (Gordon, 2021).
+Positively, participants commented that they felt surrounded and immersed in the PEL-2 environment (Gordon, 2021).
 This study ecologically validated the PEL-2 in preparation for conducting usability studies.